 - a few dashes cinnamon

-- The wrappers tend to stick to the muffins while they're still warm, so let them cool completely before unwrapping.
+- Let the muffins cool completely before unwrapping.